unfor19/pulumi-openai-provider/sdk/go/README.md

-# Pulumi OpenAI Provider - Python SDK
+# Pulumi OpenAI Provider - Go SDK

 This repo contains a Pulumi provider for managing OpenAI resources.
 The provider allows you to create, update, and delete OpenAI resources using Pulumi's infrastructure as code approach.